Digilent/linux-userspace-examples/README.md

 This repository provides linux application demos for common communication protocols: SPI, I2C, UART.
 The Vivado 2019.1 projects are posted on [Vivado configurations for Linux Userspace examples](https://github.com/Digilent/Zybo-Z7-20-PMOD-Comm-hw) repository (separate branch for each example).
 The Petalinux 2019.1 projects are posted on [Petalinux project for Linux Userspace examples](https://github.com/Digilent/Zybo-Z7-20-PMOD-Comm-os) repository (separate branch for each example).
+The demos are provided as sources files.
+In order to use the demos, create in SDK a new linux application project and copy the provided demo sources into the new project sources folder, and then refresh the project sources.
+The demos are further described as used with Digilent Pmods specific to the demonstrated communication (PmodACL2 for SPI, PmodTMP3 for I2C, PmodUSBUART for UART).
+Still, if these Pmods are not available, the demos can be started and the protocols can be visualized over the specific communication lines.

 ## SPI Demo
 It is implemented using spidev linux spi driver.